gregelizondo/gregelizondo.github.io/_posts/2013-12-18-why-im-learning-ruby.md

 I love the web.
 I love the power it has to connect and automate.

-My goal is to self-teach my way towards a Junior Ruby Developer position.
+My goal is to self-teach my way to the status of Competent Rails Developer.

 ##Materials